bitmovin/bitmovin-analytics-collector-roku/README.md

 ### Analytics License setup

-After choosing the license, make sure that your domain is whitelisted and that the `origin` attribute in the Analytics Configuration is set to this one.
-See more below in the corresponding player setup section.
-This step is essential for enabling analytics data collection.
+After choosing the license, make sure that your domain -- the value of `appInfo.getID()` -- is whitelisted.
+During local development the domain will be `dev`.
+A random channel id will be assigned once your channel is released.
+Update the whitelist accordingly.
+This step is essential to enable analytics data collection.

 ## Bitmovin player collector